sanketvmehta/lifelong-learning-pretraining-and-sam/README.md

     {DATASET} \
     {METHOD} \
     ./data \
-    ./output/{DATASET}/pt/run_1 \
+    ./output/{DATASET}/{METHOD}/pt/run_1 \
     1 \
     pt \
     5 \
-    0
+    {CUDA_DEVICE} \
+    imagenetinit_ckpt \
+    no_sam
 ```
 where `{DATASET}` is one of `"5data", "cifar50", "cifar100"`, and `{METHOD}` is
 one of `"sgd", "er", "ewc"`.

 The above run commands will create a folder called `output` with all of the relevant data for the
 run as well as the model checkpoints.
 In our experiments, we run this with 5 different random seeds.
-The data in `Table 1` for vision experiments is generated based on the `log.json` files in each run folder.
+The data in `Table 5` for vision experiments is generated based on the `log.json` files in each run folder.

 ## 2. Running the analysis